Isomorphisms between dense random graphs: Abstract

 \section{Abstract}

 We consider two variants of the induced subgraph isomorphism problem for two independent binomial random graphs with constant edge-probabilities~$p_1,p_2$.
-We resolve several open problems of Chatterjee and Diaconis, and also confirm simulation-based predictions of McCreesh, Prosser, Solnon and~Trimble: (i)~we prove a sharp threshold result for the appearance of~$G_{n,p_1}$ as an induced subgraph of~$G_{N,p_2}$, [3] (ii)~we show two-point concentration of the maximum common induced subgraph of~$G_{N, p_1}$ and~$G_{N,p_2}$, and [3] (iii)~we show that the number of induced copies of~$G_{n,p_1}$ in~$G_{N,p_2}$ has an unusual limiting~distribution.
+In particular, (i)~we prove a sharp threshold result for the appearance of~$G_{n,p_1}$ as an induced subgraph of~$G_{N,p_2}$, (ii)~we show two-point concentration of the size of the maximum common induced subgraph of~$G_{N, p_1}$ and~$G_{N,p_2}$, and (iii)~we show that the number of induced copies of~$G_{n,p_1}$ in~$G_{N,p_2}$ has an unusual limiting~distribution.

+These results confirm simulation-based predictions of McCreesh, Prosser, Solnon and~Trimble, and resolve several open problems of Chatterjee and~Diaconis.
+The proofs are based on careful refinements of the first and second moment method, using extra twists to (a)~take some non-standard behaviors into account, and (b)~work around the large variance issues that prevent standard applications of these~methods.